 Deployment Environments

-- Deepgram-delivered models and configuration files appropriate for your domain
+• Models and configuration files delivered by Deepgram as appropriate for your use case

-Deepgram only supports NVIDIA GPUs.
-We recommend modern NVIDIA GPUs that are compatible with recent NVIDIA drivers and are accessible by the NVIDIA-Docker runtime.
+Deepgram only supports NVIDIA GPUs at this time.
+We recommend modern NVIDIA GPUs that are compatible with recent NVIDIA drivers and the NVIDIA Container Toolkit.

 Servers